The

 phases which means that taken as a whole, light from

-frequency) being radiated by the sea of lights - and
+being radiated by the sea of lights - and what's more is that

-won't be a pure sine wave, but a rather ragged waveform replete
+this won't be a pure sine wave, but a rather ragged waveform

-with harmonics, way into the audio spectrum as the plot in
+replete with harmonics, way into the audio spectrum as the plot

 Comments:

-a very slight amount of energy at the mains frequency (50
+very slight amount of energy at the mains frequency (50 Hz)

-harmonics, but these are usually so weak that they are
+and its harmonics, but these are usually so weak that they

-or too weak to pose any sort of problem with intelligibility
+are either inaudible or too weak to pose any sort of problem

 - Another effect of light pollution in an optical receiver

-all light sources will introduce "white" noise - much of it
+is that all light sources will introduce "white" noise -

 cases, the only real alternative is to reject the